JSquar/cato/README.md

 |  0.1 | 12.0.0 | 3.3.1 |     x    |
 |  0.2 | 13.0.0 | 3.3.1 |   4.8.1  |

 It is important to pay attention to a right match of CATO and LLVM.
 Major LLVM releases tend to induce ABI breaking changes.
+Currently dependencies are installed from source using [spack](https://github.com/spack/spack); the packages are then loaded, if `initialise_environment.sh` is being sourced.
+But using globally installations of the dependencies should also work fine.
+Please pay attention, dass LLVM `dump` calls are only available if the debug build from LLVM is used.
+Otherwise #define DEBUG_CATO_PASS 1` must be set to #define DEBUG_CATO_PASS 0` in `src/cato/debug.h` before building.
+An improved build script to automatise this process more is still under development.

 ### Building the LLVM Pass
 CATO is an LLVM pass, which is applied during the optimisation phase.